vegos/amnvolt_v3_firmware/Hardware Mod for V3 Battery Drain/README.md

 ---

-🔄 Update: Post-Mod Battery Drain Test (20h & 50h)
+🔄 Update: Post-Mod Battery Drain Test (20h)

 After charging the modified V3 device with a verified, known-good charger (same used with the V2), the battery voltage reached 4.17V according to the device’s internal display.

     20 hours later, the battery read 4.16V, indicating a very minimal drop of 0.01V.
-    50 hours later, the battery still reads 4.16V, indicating that the first measurement was before the battery voltage was stabilized (it was measured after charging).

     This suggests that the mod is fully effective in eliminating the primary source of passive drain (i.e. Hi-Z buffer powered from VBAT).

     Measurements were based on the device’s internal ADC; external multimeter readings may follow later for confirmation.

-This is a significant improvement compared to pre-mod behavior, where voltage dropped almost nothing in 50 hours.
+This is a significant improvement compared to pre-mod behavior, where voltage dropped 0.01V in 20 hours.

-More measurements (e.g., directly across the battery terminals) are planned.
+---

+## 🔄 Update 2: 50h Standby Test — No Drain

+A follow-up check was performed after **50 hours powered off**.
+The device still reported **4.16 V**, confirming that:

+- The previous 0.01 V drop was likely a post-charge stabilization effect.
+- No actual leakage current is present.
+- The battery retains full voltage even after 2+ days of standby.

+This supports the conclusion that the mod **fully eliminates the parasitic drain** that existed in stock V3 units.

 ---